lukemelas/EfficientNet-PyTorch/README.md

  * Evaluate EfficientNet models on ImageNet or your own images

 _Upcoming features_: In the next few days, you will be able to:
- * Train from scratch on ImageNet with a simple command
+ * Train new models from scratch on ImageNet with a simple command
  * Quickly finetune an EfficientNet on your own dataset
  * Export EfficientNet models for production